-Ayesha has made guest appearances on Steph’s Packed Lunch on Channel 4, Sunday Morning Live on BBC One, BBC Breakfast, The Victoria Derbyshire Show and Sky News.
+Ayesha makes regular appearances on Steph’s Packed Lunch on Channel 4 and the popular consumer series Rip Off Britain on BBC One She has also contributed to Sunday Morning Live, BBC Breakfast, The Victoria Derbyshire Show all on BBC and Sky News.
 She has written articles for numerous publications and blogs.
 She has her own live call in show on a local radio station where she gives legal advice.

 Ayesha combines a warm and empathetic interviewing style with pursuing the truth; cross examining and grilling interviewees.